“Bring in the next patient!”

 Geneva stopped in her tracks and shouted at Thriss, ignoring the people who stared.

 “I can’t do this alone!
 I don’t just need another [Doctor]—I need assistants, proper ones!
 I need people who know how to perform surgeries and don’t throw up on my patients.
-I need surgical tools, or some healing potion for deep injures.
+I need surgical tools, or some healing potion for deep injuries.
 I can’t close them on my own.”

 Thriss chewed at his lip.
 Then he shook his head again, reluctantly.